smartcontractkit/chain-selectors/README.md

 Chain names must respect the following format:
 `<blockchain>-<type>-<network_instance>`

-When a component requires more than 1 word, use snake-case to connect them, e.g `polygon-zkevm`
+When a component requires more than 1 word, use snake-case to connect them, e.g `polygon-zkevm`.

 | Parameter | Description | Example                       |
 | --- | --- |-------------------------------|